 Who should my letters of recommendation come from?

-If possible, you should try to submit recommendations from people who know about your academic and professional background.
+You should try to submit recommendations from people who know about your academic or professional background.
 The letter of recommendation should give a sense of who you will be as a student and as a professional educator working with children in a Montessori setting.

 How long will it be after my interview before I find out if I’m accepted into the program?

-Typically, you will receive an admission decision within two weeks of your interview.
+Typically, you will receive an admission decision within one week of your interview.

 If I’m accepted, can I wait a year before starting the program?

 Yes, we will consider requests for deferring your admission for one year.
 Requests for deferment should be made in writing.
-Deferred students will be asked to submit a $50 program change fee to hold their space for the following year and the current year’s tuition rate will apply.
+Deferred students may be asked to submit a $50 program change fee to hold their space for the following year and the tuition rates for the year when studies commence are applicable.